rodrigo087/ispin_data/README.rst

     >>> df = iSpin.request_data(6)
     # Returns data for installation number 6.
 The start and end date can also be specified

-The explanation each columns of the returned DataFrame can be consulted in the XXXXXXXX.txt file

 Licenses